elenacuoco/ET-MDC-Tutorials/README.md

 ## Contents

-1. **caches**: This directory contains the pointer to mock data generated for the challenge.
+1. **caches**: This directory contains the pointer to mock data generated for the challenge and the ffl file.

 2. **notebooks**: The main codebase for the analysis is located in this directory.
 It includes scripts for signal generation, noise simulation, and various algorithms for detecting and characterizing gravitational-wave signals.